Divij1999/project_landing_page/README.md

 # project_landing_page
-This is a project from The Odin Project to practice our css skills.
+This is a project from The Odin Project to practice flexbox.